LabyStudio/java-minecraft/README.md

 The main purpose of this project is to understand the render and physics engine of Minecraft.<br>
 It is a fork of the [first version](https://github.com/thecodeofnotch/rd-131655) of Minecraft.

+This project was ported to javascript here: [js-minecraft](https://github.com/LabyStudio/js-minecraft).

 ### Feature Overview
 - Block rendering
 - Block collision